-Your home has been designed with two means of escape in the event of a fire occurring, as pictured below.
+Your home has been designed with either one or two means of escape in the event of a fire occurring, as pictured below.
 This will depend on where you are positioned in the block.
-There are two property types, Type 1 has the front entrance door downstairs and an alternative exit door upstairs (Floors 6-14), Type 2 has the front entrance/exit door only located downstairs You can identify which flat type you live by the position of the front entrance door & alternative exit door.
+There are five property types.
+You can identify which flat type you live in by the plans on the following pages.

 Please have a look at the floor plans on the following pages and identify your property type.
-Then, follow the directions on the plan so that you are aware of your escape route.
+Then follow the directions on the plan so that you are aware of your escape route.